stefanches7/AI-assisted-Neuroimaging-harmonization/README.md

 If successful, Open Data BIDSifier will serve as a foundation for an AI agent that can identify and harmonize different datasets from open data, making sure these are immediately usable for machine learning and statistical analysis.

+## End deliverable

+If successful, the developed data harmonizer tool will be published as a Python executable, as well as a [HuggingFace space](https://huggingface.co/spaces).

 ## Tools and Structure

 We will use this repository (https://github.com/stefanches7/AI-assisted-Neuroimaging-harmonization) as an intermittant commit place.
 Please, make yourself familiar with Git and Github.
 [This intro](https://docs.github.com/de/get-started/start-your-journey/hello-world) can be useful for that.